kinode-dao/KNS/README.md

 ### DotOsRegistar

-The DotOsRegistar implements the TLDRegistar base class to create a contract that will manage .UQ names.
+The DotOsRegistar implements the TLDRegistar base class to create a contract that will manage `.os` names.
 It utilizes the attributes of a node to store whether or not the owner of a node has relinquished permissions of control over the various subdomains it may have.
 It does not enforce any expiry dates, and it does enforce a requirement that the names it registers be 9 characers or longer.

 ### DotEthRegistar